rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 ### Scenario 4– One to one messaging over custom topics

 This scenario simulates publishing messages from one client to another.
 Consider a use case where a user can unlock their car from a mobile app.
 For instructions see [README](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/tree/main/Scenario4)

-### Scenario 5: Routing Query on system property (TODO, can we make this part of scn 1)?

-### Scenario 6: Apply message enrichment to broker message being routed (TODO, can we make this part of scn 1)?

 ### Scenario 7: Pub/sub to any non-system topic custom ($)